Seven years of bird counting, from my office

 My office counts show strong seasonality in whether I hear (or see) any bellbirds (korimako) each day.
 The graph shows a 0 point for each day when I didn't observe bellbirds and a 1 point for days when I did.
 The red line is the statistical trend fitted by a binomial generalised linear model.

 Unlike bellbirds, fantails are resident in Lincoln with some birds successfully breeding here.
 The seasonal effect on fantail numbers is much weaker than for bellbirds.
 The overall trend is similar to the bellbirds with fantail numbers gradually increasing over the first four years before decreasing in recent years.
-Again, I expect this is a local effect of the tree removal around the building rather than a campus wide effect.
+Again, I expect this is a local effect of the tree removal around the building rather than a campus-wide effect.

 fantail at Lincoln University